 As shown in Figure 4, the overall consumption of electricity is markedly different in the Recovery and Decline scenarios, but the general pattern of electricity demand does not change much.
-The fraction of electricity demand accounted for by the industrial sector is somewhat higher in the Recovery scenarios, but not markedly so.
+The fraction of electricity demand accounted for by the industrial sector is somewhat higher in the

+Recovery scenarios, but not markedly so.
 Overall, electricity demand increases at a rate of nearly 13 percent per year through 2000 (and 8 percent per year during 2000 - 2005) in the Recovery scenario, while falling at about 1.5 percent per year through 2000 in the Decline scenario.
 After 2000, electricity demand in the Decline scenario increases at about 4 percent per year.
 Though a growth rate in electricity consumption of 13 percent per year seems high for a developing economy, two factors should be considered when assessing the merits of this scenario.
-First, such growth rates in electricity-using infrastructure in the DPRK exists and is reportedly largely intactee.
+First, such growth rates in electricity demand are not unprecedented in Asia, and the ROK provides a local case-in-point.
+Second, the electricity-using infrastructure in the DPRK exists and is reportedly largely intactcc.
 As a consequence, that infrastructure does not, as in a true developing country, need to be built from the ground updd.